[Bain & Co.] If private equity came knocking, which execs make the cut?

 We’re standing by to help!
 Contact us.

-For more than 25 years, the Flippen Group has leveraged neuroscience, psychometrics, and adult-learning technologies to bring out the best in Fortune 500 companies, school districts, government organizations, and professional sports teams.
+For more than 25 years, Teamalytics has leveraged neuroscience, psychometrics, and adult-learning technologies to bring out the best in Fortune 500 companies, school districts, government organizations, and professional sports teams.
 Our behavioral analytics tools, combined with expert coaching, help leaders solve the complex people issues that make leading teams so challenging.